em1lyy/jaguos-apps-metadata/README.md

 # jaguos-apps-metadata
-Every app for JaguOS that is shown in "Apps"
+Every app for JaguOS that is shown in "Apps".
+Documenation is in the `docs` folder.